 Spooky Food & Treats

-- mummy hot dogs (wrap this pastry strips round to look like bandages)
+- Mummy hot dogs (wrap thin puff pastry strips around sausages to look like bandages).

-- decorate your own pizza with spooky faces/mummy/spider webs
+- Decorate your own pizza with spooky faces/mummy/spider webs (think strips of ham or cheese and use cookie cutters for food shapes).

 If in doubt, add edible eyes to everything!